Heather Trott: Reception

 In 2008, the character was criticised by private healthcare company Bupa, when they rated her one of television's most unhealthy characters due to her poor diet.
 Following the character's death, Alex Hardy of The Times wrote "[Heather] was just an accessory in her own murder, really, just as she was only an accessory in the five years she's been in the soap.
 This is a lady whose "big" storylines have included stealing cheese from the Minute Mart, being played by a bloke in Harry Hill's TV Burp, and keeping in her bra a yoghurt top that she'd nicked from George Michael's bin.
 Plot wise, she has long been a dead weight, so perhaps it's only right that she's now literally become one."
 While commenting on the character's death, a reporter from the Liverpool Daily Post said "Walford is better off without Heather Trott.
 Her character always struck me as one which the script-writers had come to regret.
 She was like a younger – and considerably larger – version of Rita Fairclough in Coronation Street."
 They added that she was the subject of the most random soap storylines since Bouncer was given a dream sequence in Neighbours.
 Kevin O'Sullivan from the Sunday Mirror said that "life extinct" was apt for Heather because she was the size of a dinosaur.
 He added that no one in Walford would really miss Heather.
 The writer also felt that the "massive Ms Trott was never much more a caricature simpleton whose love for George Michael and all things 80s retro was supposed to be side-splitting.
 But wasn't.
 Another cardboard cutout bites the dust."

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Heather 83rd on their ranked list of the best EastEnders characters of all time, calling her "Karaoke-obsessed".

 In popular culture

 Heather was frequently parodied on Harry Hill's TV Burp where she was played by Steve Benham dressed up to look like her, often being used as a punchline whenever Harry Hill looked back on the events of the soap from the previous week that involved the character.
-At the end of TV Burps final episode, which happened to coincide with the week in which Heather was killed off in Eastenders, Cheryl Fergison herself made a surprise guest appearance.
+At the end of TV Burps final episode, which happened to coincide with the week in which Heather was killed off in EastEnders, Cheryl Fergison herself made a surprise guest appearance.